 Our success will depend in part on our ability to maintain existing intellectual property and to obtain and maintain further intellectual property protection for our products and services, both in the U.S. and in other countries.
 We attempt to protect our intellectual property rights through a combination of patent, trademark, copyright, and trade secret laws, as well as licensing agreements and third-party confidentiality and assignment agreements.
 Our inability to do so could harm our competitive position.
-As of March 31, 2019, we had two active U.S. patents and numerous pending U.S. and global patent applications.
+We have two issued U.S. patents, one allowed U.S. patent, and numerous pending U.S. and global patent applications.